On The Road Again

 Day 15 - At Sea

-Another great morning at sea and finally another sign of life as a fairly good size fishing boat passed off to starboard.
-Current GPS reading shows us to be about 520 miles from Samoa, so maybe we'll be seeing more boats today.
+Another beautiful morning at sea and, finally, another sign of life.
+A fairly good-sized fishing boat passed off our starboard side.
+According to the GPS, we're about 520 miles from Samoa, so maybe we'll start seeing more boats as the day goes on.

-Tried a new place for breakfast this morning.
-The International Cafe is mostly pastries, but they also have a decent breakfast sandwich.
-Barb says this is now our go to breakfast place.
+We tried a new place for breakfast this morning.
+The International Café is known mostly for its pastries, but they also make a pretty good breakfast sandwich.
+Barb has declared it our new go-to breakfast spot.

-Barb has decided we are down to two meals per day and is currently deciding between lunch and dinner for today.
-Lunch is "casual" while dinner is "smart casual", the difference being shorts or slacks.
+Barb has decided that two meals a day are more than enough, and she's currently debating whether today's second meal should be lunch or dinner.
+Lunch is listed as "casual," while dinner is "smart casual."
+Apparently, the difference is whether you're wearing shorts or slacks.

-Lazy afternoon of just reading and relaxing, the kind of stuff we do best.
-Barb watched the shipboard video on Apia and decided we will just walk into town tomorrow.
-No tour.
+The afternoon was delightfully lazy, spent reading and relaxing—the kind of thing we do best.
+Barb watched the ship's presentation on Apia and decided we'll skip the organized tour tomorrow and simply walk into town on our own.

-Loretta, Barb says she is having as much trouble seeing Dolphins as you had seeing whales.
+Loretta, Barb wants you to know she's having about as much luck spotting dolphins as you had spotting whales.

-Going to watch a movie now and then get ready for a hot and humid day in Western Samoa.
+Now it's time to watch a movie before getting ready for what promises to be another hot and humid day in Samoa.

 ______________________